istio/tools/cmd/protoc-gen-docs/README.md

 // This documents the message as a whole message MyMsg {
-    // This documents this field
+    // This documents this field.
     // It can contain many lines.
     int32 field1 = 1;